pgu/restlet-sites/modules/com.restlet/tech-doc/client/guide/03_collaborate/01_team_owner.md

-# Managing your team and your shared projects

 As a Restlet user, you'll have one team assigned to your account.
 You are a team owner.
 This team will be used across Restlet Client, Restlet Studio, and Restlet Cloud.